 First of all, we must ensure that progress can be measured objectively.
 But it is also very important to listen to your body to tell you if you are on the right track.
 Those subjective feelings are especially important when you have been ill or feel exhausted.
 But for now, we are looking at objective ways to show your progress.
 You can do this by following a standardized protocol.
 To chart your fitness accurately, you need to make it measurable, objective and reproducible.
 This way you can take the same measurement before and after a period of training and see if there is an improvement.

 You can do this by measuring your speed over the same lap and see if your average speed has improved.
 But of course weather conditions have a big influence on this speed, especially the wind and the air pressure.
-For example, many recreational cyclists that are able to ride a fixed course at an average speed of 30 km/h in summer, might only average 28 km/h on the same course in winter.
-But their fitness could be at the same level, but the higher air density in winter causes the drop in average speed.
+For example, many recreational cyclists who are able to ride a fixed course at an average speed of 30 km/h in summer, might only average 28 km/h on the same course in winter.
+But their fitness could be at the same level, however, the higher air density in winter causes the drop in average speed.
 So speed is not the best way to measure your progress.
 But what do you have to measure then?
 Actually there is only one clear answer: power.

 Progress of your endurance